cllebrun/cllebrun.github.io/labs/0_Registration/README.md

 <img src="./images/code.gif"/>

-Once you applied your code, you get more resources on IBM Cloud!
+Once you applied your code, you get access to more resources on IBM Cloud!

 Your Trial account is valid for about 6 months (depending of your code).